-The U.S. has more than 1.7 billion square feet of total rentable self-storage space.
-Whether you’re planning on downsizing or need space to store your boat, storage units provide safe and reliable weather and theft protection at an affordable cost.
-In this article, we break down how much a storage unit costs and what goes into the overall price to help you find the best fit solution for your specific needs.
+Whether you’re planning on downsizing or need space to store your boat or other belongings, storage units provide safe and reliable weather and theft protection at an affordable cost.
+In this article, we break down how much a storage unit costs and what goes into the overall price (on average, between $90 and $290 monthly) to help you find the best solution for your specific needs.

-The average storage unit costs $87.89 per month.
-The total cost depends on the size of the unit and what type of facility you’re renting from.
-A 5-feet-by-5-feet unit, which is about the size of a home closet, averages $45.18 per month.
-But a 10-feet-by-30-feet space, which would be a better fit for a vehicle or multiple large items, costs $199.02 per month on average.
+The average storage unit costs about $190 per month; the total cost depends on the size of the unit and what type of facility you’re renting from.
+A 5-foot-by-5-foot unit, which is about the size of a home closet, averages about $90 per month.
+A 10-foot-by-30-foot space (a better fit for a vehicle or multiple large items) costs $290 per month, on average.

-The most common storage unit size is 10 feet by 10 feet, which is about the size of a child’s bedroom.
-This unit comes at an average monthly cost of $95.
+The most common storage unit is 10 feet by 10 feet, which is about the size of a child’s bedroom.
+This size unit comes at an average monthly cost of $160.

 What factors affect the cost of a storage unit?

 Not all storage units are created equal.
-Some units have a bevy of valuable features that drive the price up, while others offer a more bare-bones place to store unused items.
-But add-on features aren’t the only thing that can drive up a price — something as simple as where you live can have a big impact on what you’ll pay.
-A unit in a suburb is likely to be more affordable than one in a major metropolitan area where space is less available and demand is higher.
+Some units have features that raise the price, while others offer a more bare-bones place for storing unused items.
+But add-on features aren’t the only factor that can drive up price — something as simple as where you live can have a big impact on what you pay.
+A unit in a suburb is likely to be more affordable than one in a major metropolitan area where there’s less space and demand is higher.

 - Unit size: The bigger your storage unit, the more expensive it will be.
-In the U.S., the most common storage unit size is 10 feet by 10 feet, but options commonly range in size from 5 feet by 5 feet all the way up to 10 feet by 30 feet.
+In the U.S., the most common storage unit size is 10 feet by 10 feet, but options commonly range in size from 5 feet by 5 feet to 10 feet by 30 feet.

-- Location: Just like how rent is often higher inside city limits, your monthly rate will fluctuate depending on where your unit is located.
-If you have the flexibility, you should consider a facility that’s a little out of the way to save more on your monthly cost.
+- Location: In the same way rent is often higher inside city limits, your monthly rate will vary based on where your unit is located.
+If you have the flexibility, you should consider a facility that’s a little out of the way to save on your monthly cost.
 If accessibility is important to you and you expect to visit your storage unit often, paying extra for one closer to your home might be worth it.

 - Indoor or outdoor unit: You can choose whether you want to use a facility with indoor or outdoor units.
-Outdoor units are garage-like facilities where you can drive up and secure your unit with a padlock and key.
-Indoor units are inside a building, which gives you extra security.
-Indoor storage facilities are typically more expensive than outdoor ones.
+Outdoor units are garagelike facilities where you can drive up and secure your unit with a padlock and key.
+Indoor units require entering a building, which gives you extra security.
+For this reason, indoor storage facilities are typically more expensive than outdoor ones.

 - Length of rental: If you just need your unit for a short period of time, your monthly price may be higher.
 Many companies offer discounts for long-term rentals or contracts.